Asian Americans (film series): Episode 1: Breaking Ground

 First aired on May 11, 2020, Episode One focused on the early immigration of Asian people from China, India, Japan, and the Philippines starting in the 19th and 20th century.

 The episode opens with the story of an Igorot boy named Antero who served as an interpreter and house boy for anthropologist Albert Jencks.
 In 1904, Antero accompanied Jencks to the world fair in St. Louis to be a part of the Philippine exhibit.
 The United States, through its imperialism, had annexed part the Philippines and highlighted this by having a Philippine exhibit at the 1904 fair.
 Fair managers instructed the various Igorot people to perform dances and dog-eating for the crowds, even though the consumption of dog was not common and was for ceremonial purposes.
 The exhibit was used to enforce the ideas of a racial hierarchy and portrayed the Igorot people as savages.
 A descendant of Antero, Mia Abeya, speaks of her grandfather and his goal of earning enough money and status to live the American dream.

 The episode then describes how Asian immigrants were drawn to California by the 1848 Gold Rush but wound up working on the transcontinental railroad.
 Chinese workers were seen as a reliable and cheap source of labor and became essential as they made up nearly 90% of the western railroad company's construction crew.
 Chinese Associations would recover Chinese railway workers' remains from avalanches or other construction accidents to be repatriated back to China.
-Historian Gordan H. Chang stated that nearly 12,000 people's remains could be sent back to China at one time.
+Historian Gordon H. Chang stated that nearly 12,000 people's remains could be sent back to China at one time.
 When the transcontinental railroad was completed on May 10, 1869, the photo taken to commemorate the accomplishment omits any trace of Chinese workers.

 The number of Chinese laborers in 1870 was crucial for the development of California but led to an increasing belief that they were a threat to White American laborers.
 The anti-Chinese sentiment included attacks on Chinatowns, burnings of businesses, and lynchings.
 The anti-Chinese sentiment was codified into law when the United States congress passed the Chinese Exclusion Act in 1882, which was the first time a group of people were banned from entering the United States solely on the basis of race and nationality.

 The Chinese Exclusion Act, the documentary states, set the stage for the use and enforcement of immigration documents and the laws used to arrest and deport people found in the country unlawfully.
 Historian Erika Lee said the Chinese were, in essence, "the first illegal immigrants, the first undocumented immigrants."